-The South Australian Department for Trade Tourism and Investment (DTTI) supports companies locating to and/or expanding in South Australia and provides a dedicated point of contact for prospective investors.
-In particular DTTI can help expedite projects that involve the development of renewable energy assets by simplifying dealings with government and other business partners and linking companies to relevant research, industry funding and workforce services.
+The South Australian Department for Trade and Investment (DTI) supports companies locating to and/or expanding in South Australia and provides a dedicated point of contact for prospective investors.
+In particular DTI can help expedite projects that involve the development of renewable energy assets by simplifying dealings with government and other business partners and linking companies to relevant research, industry funding and workforce services.

 South Australia has a proven renewable energy support network.
 Doing business in the State gives immediate access to businesses, research and education institutions and government agencies that can support your project and streamline your development.